-Nemaline myopathy (NM) is a disorder which causes significant muscle weakness.
+Nemaline myopathy (NM) is a condition which causes significant muscle weakness.
 Babies affected by nemaline myopathy present as floppy and experience difficulties with feeding and muscle strength - most commonly this weakness is noticeable in the face, neck, and limbs.
 This is the most common and severe presentation and sadly can be life threatening.

 The impact of NM can vary between affected individuals.
 In rare cases it presents more mildly in childhood, and many people with NM live long lives.
-Sadly, in severe cases, the muscles used for breathing are affected, which significantly increases the chance of death.
+Sadly, in severe cases, the muscles used for breathing are affected, which significantly increases the chance of early death.
 Early initiation of treatment and therapies is recommended to maximize outcomes and to improve the quality of life.

 As humans we have about 23,000 genes.
 These genes are like tiny instruction manuals that influence our health, growth and development.
 We inherit half of our genes from our biological mum and the other half from our biological dad.
 These genes are lined up on structures called chromosomes.
 Most of us have 23 pairs of chromosomes.
 The first 22 pairs are called autosomes and for the most part - these are the same among men and women.
 The 23rd pair determine our sex - two X chromosomes for a female and one X and one Y chromosome for males.